Yuugure-Yuu/Machile-Learning-in-sdu/README.md

-Some machine learning done in sdu.
+Some machine learning mini projects done in sdu.